rubocode/frontier.nvim/doc/design/strategy.md

 When we are finally gathering the highlight groups, we simply swap the empty interface definition with the custom module in the relevant theme.
 This is simply indirection via an interface.
+However, it requires the highlight module to include functions around the previously rather simple table of data.
-However, it isn't prettier than not having any functions or theme swapping as these introduce sheer ugliness and even hard-to-find bugs due to missing elements in the custom module definitions in the themes, especially in a dynamic language such as _lua_.
-You will also have to struggle with unnecessary duplication.
+Now, things are uglier and more complicated than it could be and increased the possibility of hard-to-find bugs due to missing elements in the custom module definitions in the themes, especially in a dynamic language such as _lua_.
+You would also have to struggle with unnecessary duplication.
+However, we have chosen to support multiple themes already.
+Elegance will have to compensate for simplicity here to enable capability.

 We seem to be better off without passing any arguments or always pass just one argument to the function when we request the color-infused highlight groups and allow each highlight module to deal with its dependencies internally, leaving dependency intelligence delegated where it belongs — with the dependent.
 The theme name can be this one argument.
+The _require_ paths will be interpolated using the theme _name_ to locate specific customs modules.
 This allows consistent gathering of highlight groups when we aggregate elements to load the theme (you define a _get(theme)_ function inside each highlight module).
 Default profiles also need to have the same magic in them.